SVEENASHARMA/sql-challenge/README.md

 5) OUTER JOIN: Includes all rows in one table regardless if there are matching rows in the other table.

 ## Part 2
-The final view was created with either a Full Join or a Left Join as seen below: */
+The final view was created with either a Full Join or a Left Join as seen in the attached SQL file.